 Institutional development of TAB since 1990

-On 29 August 1990, after a tendering procedure and at the proposal of the then Committee on Research and Technology, a contract was signed with the Karlsruhe Nuclear Research for a three-year pilot phase and the Office of Technology Assessment at the German Bundestag (TAB) was founded.
-Since then, it has been operated by the Institute for Technology Assessment and Systems Analysis (ITAS) Centre - until 1995 Department for Applied Systems Analysis (AFAS) - of the Karlsruhe Institute of Technology (KIT), a merger of the Karlsruhe Research Centre and the University of Karlsruhe.
+On 29 August 1990, following an invitation to tender and at the suggestion of the then Committee on Research and Technology, a contract was signed with the Karlsruhe Nuclear Research Centre for a three-year pilot phase and the Office of Technology Assessment at the German Bundestag (TAB) was established.
+Since then it has been run by the Institute for Technology Assessment and Systems Analysis (ITAS) - until 1995 the Department for Applied Systems Analysis (AFAS) - of the Karlsruhe Institute of Technology (KIT), a merger of the Forschungszentrum Karlsruhe and the University of Karlsruhe.

-After the conclusion of the pilot phase, the German Bundestag decided on 4 March 1993 to establish a permanent advisory institution »Technology Assessment (TA) at the German Bundestag« (Bundestagsdrucksache 12/4193).
-For the two following five-years-periods (until August 2003), the (then) Karlsruhe Research Centre was commissioned to operate TAB on its own, from September 2003 till August 2013 it cooperated in accordance to a decision of the Committee for Research, Technology and Technology Assessment with the Fraunhofer Institute for Systems and Innovation Research (ISI), Karlsruhe, from September 2013 to August 2018 it worked together with the Helmholtz Centre for Environmental Research (UFZ), the Institute for Future Studies and Technology Assessment (IZT) as well as with the VDI/VDE Innovation + Technik GmbH.
+At the end of the pilot phase, the German Bundestag decided on 4 March 1993 to establish a permanent advisory institution "Technology Assessment (TA) at the German Bundestag" (Bundestagsdrucksache 12/4193).
+For the following two five-year periods (until August 2003), the (then) Karlsruhe Research Centre was commissioned to operate TAB on its own; from September 2003 to August 2013, it cooperated with the Fraunhofer Institute for Systems and Innovation Research (ISI), Karlsruhe, in accordance with a decision of the Committee for Research, Technology and Technology Assessment; from September 2013 to August 2018, it cooperated with the Helmholtz Centre for Environmental Research (UFZ), the Institute for Future Studies and Technology Assessment (IZT) as well as with VDI/VDE Innovation + Technik GmbH.

 Documents and Links (in German)